 - Reply (14-day free trial): Outreach tool which automates routine tasks like looking up emails, LinkedIn outreach, personal emails, and calls.

-- Vidyard (free version): Record outreach videos straight from your laptop and embed them in emails to prospects.
+- Vidyard (free version): Record outreach videos straight from your laptop or mobile and embed them in emails to prospects.

 Scheduling tools allow prospects to book time directly on your calendar, minimizing unnecessary back-and-forth when you’re trying to find a mutually convenient time for a meeting.
 Here are our picks: